drChungus/VCSequentialSwitch/README.md

 - Switch to define the number of stages (4, 3 or 2)

 ![alt text](https://github.com/drChungus/VCSequentialSwitch/blob/main/ProductImages/DSC_0318.jpg?raw=true "The Coupled Sequential Switch with Friends")

+NOTE: there might be some reported issues with the current state of the module.
+Always see [Issues](https://github.com/drChungus/VCSequentialSwitch/issues) reported!